Kwalee: Expansion

-In 2019, Kwalee launched the publishing side of its business.
-This team works with third-party developers to help their games reach a wider audience by signing and publishing them under the Kwalee brand.
+In 2019, Kwalee launched the PC & Console publishing side of its business, led by Max Everingham.
+This team works with third-party developers to help their games reach a wider audience by signing and publishing them under the 'Kwalee Gaming' brand.
+Successes include 'Wildmender' and 'The Precinct'.

-Successes of the Kwalee publishing department include Rocket Sky! from developer DP Space AG, which has been a number one app in 11 countries including the United Kingdom, France and Australia, and OverTake, a 2020 driving title that has been the number one iOS game in countries including the United Kingdom, Australia and more.
+Successes of the Kwalee mobile publishing department include Rocket Sky! from developer DP Space AG, which has been a number one app in 11 countries including the United Kingdom, France and Australia, and OverTake, a 2020 driving title that has been the number one iOS game in countries including the United Kingdom, Australia and more.

 On 24 January 2022, Kwalee acquired the French studio Tictales, which specialises in story-driven mobile games.

 On 5 July 2024, Kwalee acquired a 3.58% minority share in Devolver Digital.

 On 10 October 2024, Microids announced a new third-party publishing division, with it being a collaboration with Kwalee; the first title it would publish will be Kwalee-acquired title The Precinct.

 Work culture

 Kwalee offers an opportunity to all of its employees in the form of its 'Creative Wednesdays', where any member of staff is encouraged to pitch ideas for games on a weekly basis.
 Some of these ideas are then made by Kwalee's internal development and launched to the world.
 Kwalee state that they "rely on them [the ideas] to power our internal development."

 Alongside 'Creative Wednesdays', Kwalee rewards all of their employees for the success of the games they create via a profit sharing scheme.
 In just over one year, the scheme paid out over £1 million to its employees, with "a base amount that goes to everyone no matter the role, which is added to based on how closely the work of the individual has related to the success and profit of particular games".

 Since the success of Teacher Simulator, Kwalee donated 100% of the game's UK profits obtained during the first week of the school term to FareShare, in their efforts to tackle child food poverty in the United Kingdom.

+Less than one month after the release of 'Luna Abyss' (a large scale, AA shooter), the entire development team of Kwalee Labs was laid off.

+No reason was given to the public.
+CEO Hollie Emery stated on LinkedIn that the decision was "completely outside of their control.